fdiogo/react-untabbable/README.md

 * When needed, the previous value for the tabindex is restored to the respective elements

 ## How to use
 You can either use the hook or the component itself, pick what better suits your needs.
-Both have the same API.

 ### Component

+The component having more than 1 child and you can mix React elements with simples nodes (string, number, etc..).
+Elements **must** support receiving a ref.

 | Prop            | Type      | Default | Description                     |
 |-----------------|-----------|---------|---------------------------------|